 - Angostura bitters: A few drops of Angostura bitters are added as a garnish, contributing aromatic and slightly bitter notes to the drink.

-Here in the USA, it is increasingly easy to find Pisco at liquor stores, and if you live in Texas, I recommend going to Spec’s.
-I love the variety of spirits and wines they offer.
-If you see Catan Pisco, get it; it’s my favorite flavor, and you will adore it.
-It’s the brainchild of Catalina, a Chilean women entrepreneur.
+Here in the USA, finding Pisco at liquor stores is increasingly easy.
+If you see Catan Pisco, get it; it's my favorite flavor-wise, and you will adore it.
+It's the brainchild of Catalina, a Chilean woman entrepreneur.

 This recipe is a batch version of the traditional drink—all the ingredients except the egg white must be chilled in advance.
 If that is a health concern, you can use pasteurized egg whites or leave it out, but you will miss the frothy top.
 The flavor is still excellent.